 alphabetFrequency returns an integer vector when x is an XString or MaskedXString object.
-When x is an XStringSet or XStringViews object, then it returns an integer matrix with length(x) rows where the i-th row contains the frequencies for x[[i]].
-If x is a DNA or RNA input, then the returned vector is named with the letters in the alphabet.
-If the baseOnly argument is TRUE, then the returned vector has only 5 elements: 4 elements corresponding to the 4 nucleotides + the 'other' element.
+When x is an XStringSet or XStringViews object, then it returns an integer matrix with length(x)

+rows where the i-th row contains the frequencies for x[[i]].
+If x is a DNA, RNA, or AA input, then the returned vector is named with the letters in the alphabet.
+If the baseOnly argument is TRUE, then the returned vector has only 5 elements for DNA/RNA input (4 elements corresponding to the 4 nucleotides + the 'other' element) and 21 elements for AA input (20 elements corresponding to the 20 base amino acids + the 'other' element).